Table of Contents

 Use your Net-ID and password to login to Canvas.
 Once logged in, you should see your Canvas Dashboard.
 If you have an issue logging in, contact The Solution Center at 515-294-4000.

-Note: You have access to the MyCanvas Teacher at ISU course that contains information on how to use Canvas.
+Note: You have access to the Canvas-ISU page that contains information on how to use Canvas.

 - To see if you already have a course, log in to Canvas.